 - Strengthen their bodies (by having little ones lift their heads or use their torso and arm muscles to look in a mirror)

 Toy Tip: Baby toys like our new Color Flap Baby & Toddler Toy contain a shatterproof mirror for babies and toddlers to uncover their own reflection — little by little — as they pull back the colored flaps to reveal the mirror (and awaiting “baby”) inside.
-This also encourages tactile exploration, hand-eye coordination improvement, and fine motor skill development.
+This also encourages tactile exploration, hand-eye coordination, and fine motor skill development.

 In response to us asking, “Why do babies like mirrors?” one mom commented: